Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 2. Visual Confirmation and Customer Engagement

 Furniture customers need to see products before buying.
-Pipeline visibility should capture:
+Pipeline visibility should capture:- Has customer used 3D configurator? (engagement signal)

 - Which products/configurations did they explore?